laryakan/iwr/README.md

 You can, of course, use this mod without [REM INERTIAL](https://www.nexusmods.com/x4foundations/mods/1328) and [REM HYPERDRIVE](https://www.nexusmods.com/x4foundations/mods/1572).

 ### The ./generate.sh script
-The mod is delivered with a bash script (usable on linux or bash alternative like powershell on Windows) capable of applying rules on files located in "_default" folder (by default, only Vanilla ones).
+The mod is delivered with a bash script (usable on linux or bash alternative like powershell on Windows) capable of applying rules on files located in "_default" folder.
+You must extract macros from the game files since I removed em from my repository.
+You maybe can find them in some of my 7z in the release section, prior 1.3.0 (X4 7.60).
+It was bloating the repo.
+If you want a clean extract, you can use X TOOLS.
+The macro you're looking for are in CAT 07.
+As for the extensions, often in CAT ext_01.

 Simply run ./generate.sh and prompt will ask you if you want to reset to default files before applying the factor it will ask you at the next prompt.

 Concerning the generate script, where the most effort has been putted into, it has 3 levels of debug verbosity.